 G&M Code Programming is the study of the alpha-numeric language executed by Computer Numerically Controlled (CNC) machines.
 The fundamentals studied in this course will include the format of CNC programs, common G-Codes, M-Codes, as well as materials and speeds & feeds.
 This course will also introduce applicable machine shop related math.
-The lab is furnished with a ProLIGHT 1000 CNC Mill.
-Students will also use simulation software for the mill and lathe via the internet.
+The lab is furnished with EMCO CNC turning and milling centers.
+Students will also use simulation software for the mill and lathe.